 - Sonamarg to Srinagar – Day 7

-It was a Thursday of our second week in Srinagar.
+It was the Thursday of our second week in Srinagar.
 I woke up at around 9.30 am and stepped out of my room.
 Maddy and Shoyab were still fast asleep.
 The three of us were the only guests in the hotels.

 I walked to the reception area, picked up the intercom there, and called Mubashshir (the caretaker) downstairs, asking him to get me a cup of tea.